pulumi/pulumi-hugo/themes/default/content/docs/intro/console/teams.md

 The Pulumi Console offers role-based access control (RBAC) using teams.
 Teams allow organization admins to assign a set of stack permissions to a group of users.

+## Team Permissions

+By default only organization admins can create teams.

+To allow all members to create teams:

+1. Navigate to the organization’s Settings.
+1. Navigate to Access Management.
+1. Use the toggle to turn on the Allow organization members to create teams setting.

-## Team Roles
+### Team Roles

 Members of a team can be granted `Team admin` or `Team member` permissions.
 Team admins can add members to a team.
-Both team admins and team members can grant stack access to a team.
 By default, any new team members will be assigned the team member role.

+To change a team member's role:
+1. Navigate to **Teams** and then the specific team.
-To change a team member's role, use the ellipsis menu item at the end of the table row.
+1. In the **Members** section use the ellipsis menu item at the end of the table row and select **Change role to**.

 ### Creating a Team{#creating-a-team}